-"Renewable energy certificate" or "REC" means a certificate representing the environmental benefits or attributes of one megawatt-hour of generation from a generating facility that produces Class I or Class II renewable energy, but shall not include a solar renewable energy certificate;
+"Renewable Energy Certificate" or "REC" means a certificate representing the environmental benefits or attributes of one megawatt-hour of generation from a generating facility subject to regulation by the board.
+Class I RECs represent the environmental benefits or attributes of one megawatt-hour of class I renewable energy generation.
+Class II RECs represent the environmental benefits or attributes of one megawatt-hour of class II renewable energy generation;